-- Thirty-eight of 45 (65.5%) pharmacies that completed the PNA pharmacy survey have the standard 40 hours contract; of these, 35 are open longer. - The majority of community pharmacies (69%) reported being open on Saturday for at least part of the day; eight are open for at least part of the day on Sunday.
-This has improved since 2018, when only three pharmacies reported being open on a Sunday. - The PNA public survey indicated that 85% of respondents could easily find an open pharmacy when needed.
+Services Current service level Gaps to be addressed Potential improvements (2022-25) The majority of community pharmacies (69%) reported being open on Saturday for at least part of the day; eight are open for at least part of the day on Sunday.
+This has improved since 2018, when only three pharmacies reported being open on a Sunday.
+The PNA public survey indicated that 85% of respondents could easily find an open pharmacy when needed.
 This is similar to the previous PNA.

-- Compared with 2018, based on survey responses, Southwark now has fewer pharmacies with the standard 40 hours contract. - However, there has been some improvement in numbers of pharmacies opening (i) for longer than 40 hours, and (ii) on Sundays (although all the latter open only from 10 a.m. or 11 a.m., and the majority (6) close at 4 p.m. or 5 p.m). - Survey findings on pharmacy opening hours differ from opening hours known to NHSE/I in some cases. - respondents could easily find an open pharmacy in the evening, and only 50% could easily find one on weekends or bank holidays.
-This is lower than the 2018 PNA survey result (70% respondents reported they could easily find an open pharmacy on evenings and weekends).

-- While improvements have been made, consideration of extending opening hours at weekends may improve pharmacy access and choice for residents.
-(However, pharmacy opening hours reflect public demand for services, and extending hours requires greater NHS funding.) - This is particularly important with the delivery of extended access to primary care (in some cases seven days a week, 8 a.m. to 8 p.m.).
+However, there has been some improvement in numbers of pharmacies opening (i) for longer than 40 hours, and (ii) on Sundays (although all the latter open only from 10 a.m. or 11 a.m., and the majority (6) close at 4 p.m. or 5 p.m).
+Survey findings on pharmacy opening hours differ from opening hours known to NHSE/I in some cases.
+Only 45% of PNA public survey respondents could easily find an open pharmacy in the evening, and only 50% could easily find one on weekends or bank holidays.
+This is lower than the 2018 PNA survey result (70% respondents reported they could easily find an open pharmacy on evenings and weekends). pharmacy opening hours reflect public demand for services, and extending hours requires greater NHS funding.)
+This is particularly important with the delivery of extended access to primary care (in some cases seven days a week, 8 a.m. to 8 p.m.).
 (Community pharmacies will require NHSE support for this change, e.g. via a rota system.)

-- an increase from 2018 (94%).
-With regards to privacy and dignity, 43% of those responding to the public survey reported that there was insufficient privacy to discuss sensitive issues at their local pharmacy. - Compared to the 2018 PNA results, more pharmacies reported access to toilet facilities.

-- 2018). - Of the 12% of PNA public survey respondents stating they were disabled, 37.5% said that their usual pharmacy did not have the facilities to address their disability needs. - Access to pharmacy toilet facilities is still limited and may impair the ability of community pharmacies to offer a full range of services.
+- With regards to privacy and dignity, 43% of those responding to the public survey reported that there was insufficient privacy to discuss sensitive issues at their local pharmacy. - Compared to the 2018 PNA results, more pharmacies reported access to toilet facilities. - Of the 12% of PNA public survey respondents stating they were disabled, 37.5% said that their usual pharmacy did not have the facilities to address their disability needs. - Access to pharmacy toilet facilities is still limited and may impair the ability of community pharmacies to offer a full range of services.

-notes that improvements to pharmacies must be selffinanced.)
+pharmacies must be selffinanced.)